Support

 We’ll explain your options

-We’ll use the information from your I&E to identify what payment options may be suitable for you.
-We’ll then talk you through them, explaining any implications like how they might affect your credit file or any additional interest that you might be charged.
+We’ll use the information from your income and expenditure form to work out what options may be suitable for you.
+We’ll then talk you through them.
+We’ll explain what they mean to you, whether they’ll affect your credit file and if you’ll pay more interest as a result.

 Step 4